abousamraa/linux-server-configuration-project/README.md

   - Restart ssh with `sudo service ssh restart`

-5. Configure the local timezone to UTC
-  - Run `$ sudo dpkg-reconfigure tzdata` and then choose UTC

-##5.
-Configure key-based authentication for grader user :
+## 5. Configure key-based authentication for grader user :
 ### Step 1 — Create the RSA Key Pair :
 - on your local machine , use this command
 `       $ssh-keygen